8 Parts of Speech in English: Easy Definitions, Clear Rules and Powerful Exercises

 The conjunction “but” is correct here because the second clause contrasts with the first.

-How to Avoid These Mistakes
+How to Avoid These common Mistakes

 - Learn the function of each part of speech